About the Document Attestation Process

 9:30am-12:30pm, Mon – Fri.

-Our friendly staff would be happy to answer your questions about document attestation at the High Commission of India in Ottawa.
+Our friendly staff would welcome the chance to answer your questions about document attestation at the High Commission of India in Ottawa.

 DOCUMENT ATTESTATION AT THE HIGH COMMISSION OF INDIA